irasv1/angular-aspnetcore-realworld-app/README.md

   ## Project  -------------  Description

-  Flone	    -------------   Project for controllers, mapping between domain model and API model, API configuration
+  Flone.Web	 -------------   Project for controllers, mapping between domain model and API model, API configuration

   Flone.Api.Common	 -----   At this point, there are collected exception classes that are interpreted in a certain way by filters to return correct HTTP codes with errors to the user